plankevm/plankevm.github.io/_drafts/the-vision-of-plank.md

 Raise the floor at the language level, and the ceiling of what teams can safely build goes up.

-## How?
-High-Level Design
+## How to Craft a Plank

 All this sounds great, but how can we realistically expect to pull it off as a small team?

-First and most importantly, we're skibidi cracked, goated with the sauce (aka we use Claude - cautiously).
-Jokes aside, we're carefully adapting (aka borrowing from) Zig's compiler design to build a compiler that is minimal in implementation but broad in capability.
+First and most importantly, we're skibidi cracked and goated with the sauce (aka we use Claude - cautiously).
+Jokes aside, we're carefully adapting Zig's compiler design to build a compiler that is minimal in implementation but broad in capability.

 ### Comptime

 Most of Plank's power comes from *comptime*, the ability to expressively define and perform computation at compile time.
 Using the same syntax and constructs as normal code, library and application devs can:
 - Define generic functions and data types (via structs)
-- Manipulate types as values at compile time to specialize code, e.g. defining how abi.encode handles arbitrary types, or manipulating struct fields as strings to construct the ERC712 typehash
+- Manipulate types as values at compile time to specialize code, e.g. defining how `abi.encode` handles arbitrary types, or manipulating struct fields as strings to construct their ERC712 typehash
 - Use complex functions to compute constants that are then embedded in the final contract at zero cost

 In most other languages, these capabilities are usually provided by separate systems that not only need to be implemented independently, but are also complex.
 For example, Rust has an intricate type system and two macro systems, while not even providing full type introspection.

 Comptime already ensures that many abstractions are zero cost, since they exist purely as compile-time artifacts used to generate constants and specialized runtime code.
 But comptime alone isn't enough.
-This is where our new bleeding-edge IR comes in.
+This is where our new optimization pipeline comes in.

 ### Sensei IR (SIR)